Summits at 3000

 A "3000" which dominates the village and offers a very varied day hike.

-Start / Finish : Parking du Plan d'Amont, Aussois
+Start/finish point: Parking du Plan d'Amont, Aussois

-Difference in altitude : +1100 m/- 1100m
+Difference in altitude: +1100 m/- 1100m

-Distance : 11.5 km
+Distance: 11.5 km

-Summer activities in Aussois, summits at 3000
+Summer activities at Aussois, summits at 3000

 La Pointe de l'Observatoire: a beautiful hike up to the pass and summit that divide the Maurienne and Tarentaise valleys at 3016 m.